 5 key risk factors for heart disease

 Heart disease is common among Americans.
 In fact, it’s the leading cause of death in the United States.
 The good news is there are things you can do to prevent this from happening to you.
-Barry Feldman, MD, Palmetto Heart, describes heart disease risk factors and what you can do to prevent the disease.
+Cardiologist Barry Feldman, MD, described risk factors for heart disease and what you can do to prevent it.

 - High blood pressure.
 To know whether or not you have high blood pressure, you have to be able to check it.
 Dr. Feldman recommends having a blood pressure cuff handy or going to your local pharmacy to check your blood pressures and logging your results frequently.
 If you see a trend of high blood pressures, it’s important to contact your primary care physician to see if you need to be checked.
 Your physician can put you on a treatment plan that may include a change in diet, increased exercise and medications.
 Your physician may also want you to make changes in your lifestyle that decrease your stress, such as yoga or meditation.